GabrielBall05/CIS267_HW01EndlessRunner_GabrielBall/README.txt

 	1) Nuke.
 Upon collecting the nuke, all enemies and their bullets will be destroyed (100 base points)
 	2) Rapid Fire.
 Upon collecting, your firerate will increase, shooting 12.5 bullets per second (10s)(25 base points)
 	3) Time Slow.
 Upon colelcting, everything will slow down by half.
 Player's movement speed and firerate double to compensate (10s)(25 base points)
-  More: If you let an enemy get past you, you will lose 10% of your score.
+  More: If you let an enemy get past you, you will lose 500 points.
 If you let a player shoot you, you will lose 100 points as well as 50 health.
 	You can see not only yours, but also enemies' health bars.
 Enemies and collectables will spawn in the left, middle, right, or somewhere in between of the screen.
 After 5 minutes, you will have reached "max speed" meaning the time between spawns of the enemies will no longer decrease.
 There will be plenty of enemies on screen by then.
 The entire game takes place within the confines of the 2 grey "poles."
+You will also never get a negative score